Ayo Edebiri's Pantless Look Channels a Late Broadway Diva

 Ayo Edebiri's Pantless Look Has Elaine Stritch Energy

-While stepping onstage, Edebiri wore sheer black tights beneath an oversized white collared shirt, which was first seen on Chanel’s spring 2026 runway.
-But this wasn’t your average button-down, with small pearls placed on its cuff and collars, an embroidered “Chanel” patch, and woven chain hem lining for a smooth silhouette.
-However, the secretly intricate piece wasn’t only a chic shirt—it also referenced the late Broadway diva Elaine Stritch, who often wore oversized button-downs and with just tights for her signature “no pants” look.
+While stepping onstage, Edebiri wore sheer black tights beneath an oversized white collared shirt first seen on Chanel’s spring 2026 runway.
+But this wasn’t your average button-down: it featured pearl accents at the cuffs and collar, an embroidered Chanel logo, and a woven chain hem that gave it a sculpted finish.
+The deceptively intricate piece wasn’t just chic—it also nodded to the late Broadway diva Elaine Stritch, who famously paired oversized shirts with little more than tights for her signature no-pants look.

 Appropriate, considering Edebiri was promoting her starring role in Proof, which marks her own Broadway debut.